 CBC efforts for orangutans; are they effective?

 To conserve native species and their habitats, it is imperative that humans coexist with orangutans and other wildlife.
 Coexisting not only benefits the native species but also the native peoples.
-Without seed-dispensing orangutans, the forests people depend on would not thrive, the tourism industry imperative to the economy would collapse, and Indonesia’s most iconic species would disappear.
+Without seed-dispensing orangutans, the forests that people depend on would not thrive, the tourism industry imperative to the economy would collapse, and Indonesia’s most iconic species would disappear.
 Currently, conservationists use four main strategies to address threats to orangutans: fighting illegal trade and poaching, managing protected habitat, establishing orangutan friendly management in areas such as palm oil plantations, and rehabilitating and releasing orphaned and injured orangutans.
 All of these strategies involve some form of community-based conservation as local communities move closer to the last patches of forests left in Borneo and Sumatra.

 Roundtable on Sustainable Palm Oil